Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <h3> Ordinary Kriging </h3> <br>

 <p> Ordinary kriging is a stochastic method used for spatial interpolation and modeling.
-Compared to the deterministic IDW method, kriging has a few underlieing assumptions concerning the data. </p> <br>
+Compared to the deterministic IDW method, kriging has a few underlieing assumptions concerning the data (Figure ?). </p> <br>
     <ol>
     <li> The interpolation surface has a constant mean, with no underlieing trend. </li>
     <li> The data arise from a stochastic stationary process. </li>